 Figure Skates and Recreational Ice Skates

 Ice skates are the most important part of any ice skaters equipment.
-Ice Skates come in different stiffnesses and quality.
+Ice Skates come in different stiffness and quality.
 The stiffness and quality can vary between different ice skates for example the beginner ice skaters have very little stiffness and less support than those for intermediate or advanced skaters.
 The skates will also vary in price depending on the materials being used in production of the skates.
 The price is also dependent on the level of the ice skate, its brand and model.
-Most skates that you are going to find are manufactured by Riedel and Jackson, those are the two leading manufacturers in the United States sharing approximately 80% of the US market while the remaining 20% is shared amongst the less capitalized brands such as Graf and Edea.
+Most skates that you are going to find are manufactured by Riedel and Jackson, those are the two leading manufacturers in the United States sharing approximately 80% of the US market while the remaining 20% is shared among the less capitalized brands such as Graf and Edea.
 However this does not mean that these manufacturers lack the popularity.
 Edea Skates are very popular among professional ice skaters many Olympic champions and World champions and some of the most prestigious competitors are wearing and Edea and Graf Skates.
 The most popular Edea models are Edea Concerto and Edea Ice Fly, also in the near future Edea is planning to release a brand-new model called Edea Piano.
 Edea Piano is going to have a special undersole built into the skate that will help to reduce the shock which comes from jumping and performing other difficult elements on the ice which can be damaging to your enitre body.
 Riedel is a very competitive brand in the US and even worldwide, Riedel Skates is very well know name.
 They have been spending diligently on creating brand-new models of skates and they are spending advertising dollars in order to do research to find out what skaters like the most what they need the most and how to perform according to the market's needs.
 Jackson Ultima is Riedell's biggest competitor and like we mentioned before they share the other 40% of the US Market.
 Jackson Ultima is a Canadian-based brand, they offer very many different models of skates with price ranges starting at around $60 going all the way up to $600 but the differentce in price margins between models is so narrow that they have 10 to 12 different skate models every year ranging from beginner instructional skates to advanced skates.
 Jackson Ultima offers skates for every single level their most popular skate for beginner skaters is Jackson Mystique this is probably one of the best skates for the learn to skate programs, the next model is called Jackson Artiste.
 Jackson Artiste is an upgraded version of Jackson mystique, it has improved padding and more support, it also uses more expensive materials and has a better blade.
 The next one up is Jackson Classique.
 These skates have a leather upper and a pvc sole.
 Jackson Classique has a lot of support and can be used even by adults who are starting to learn how to skate.
 These skates are so durable and have such quality workmanship that outperforms the competition.
 They can last many years if taken care of properly.
 We would say they are the best beginner pair of skates out there.
 Jackson Premier, Jackson Freestyle Jackson Elle are a few other Jackson models that are a very good choice for skaters to buy.
 Jackson Freestyle is hands down, the best price to quality figure skates on the market (among entry freestyle skates) Jackson Competitor is the only intermediate freestyle level pair of skates that comes as a set together with the crosscut pick blades called Aspire XP.
 No other manufacturer in the United States offers a skate of such high-level with a crosscut pick blade and the price for it is amazing.
 Graf is a company that used to own a very large share of advanced skaters business however as the time goes on Graf started spending less money for advertising and developing brand-new models therefore their competition is no longer a serious threat to the major players.
 They do still make one hell of a boot that is light and supportive and has won a lot of Olympic medals.
 Favored by the Russian skaters and such stars as Michelle Kwan, Graf Edmonton Special is a very high quality skate.
 We carry a limited stock of these skates which we are selling way below their suggested retail price.
 Graf Skates was replaced by Edea Skates as the leading advanced skate manufacturer in the United States for the most sold skates to advanced skaters.
 The most sold skates are recreational skates such as GS180 made by Jackson also the smaller sizes are called GS181 and GS184 or Riedel's 615 Soar or 625 Soar.
 Also Riedell Skates Model 113 Sparkle or the Riedell Skates Model 110 Opal.
 These beginning skates are very popular among recreational skaters their price margins are between $60 to $80 these skates are very comfortable because of the soft padding inside and also because they use colors to attract children.
 These are not your regular classical looking skates.
 The figure skates however are not very good for the learn to skate programs as they provide too little support nor do they have a good blade.
 If you skate for leisure however these skates make a great first pair.
 Picking the wrong kind of skates with too little or too much support can prove to be very devastating to your health, you can acquire an injury by using the product that is not suited for your level of skating and it will also hinder your performance.
 It is very important that skaters spend enough time researching the equipment they are planning to buy in order to make sure that they are getting the best quality items out there for their money.
 These are their tools and this is what they can use in order to improve their performance.
 We are here to help pick the right ones.
 Call us and we can help you make the right choice.

 Things to Consider when Shopping for Figure Skates